Last updated

 Over-the-top streaming services

 Do your research and only download apps from trusted sources like Apple’s App Store or Google Play.
-Several IPTV services based outside of Canada can compromise your bank account or home network.
+Several IPTV services based outside of Canada could compromise your bank account or home network.

 TV antennas on a townhouse